Dalibaba/insta_bot/README.md

 # insta_bot
-Instagram bot for liking and commenting on certain posts
+Instagram bot for liking posts of a target profile